sumurthy/Js-Spec-Gen/markdown/rangeview.md

-# RangeView Object (JavaScript API for Excel)
+# RangeView Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 RangeView represents a set of visible cells of the parent range.